 Under the Business Rates Retention local authorities retain 50% of the business rates collected for the area and pay the remaining 50% to central government.
 The percentages retained in the area are St Albans City and District Council 40% and Hertfordshire County Council at 10%.
 In addition the government has set a level of business rates funding deemed to be applicable to each area and every Council receives a top-up (if business rates collected are below this deemed level of funding) or pays a tariff (if business rates collected are above this deemed level of funding).
-The Council paid a tariff of £23.7m in 2016/17 (2015/16 £23.5m).
+The Council paid a tariff of £21.6m in 2017/18 (2016/17 £23.7m).

 The government has also stated that no local authority will suffer a reduction in business rate income of more than 7.5% of its Business Rates funding baseline.
-St Albans City and District Council qualified for this safety net payment and expects to be refunded £1,217k from central government for 2016/17 (2015/16 for £870k).
-This has been accrued as income in the 2016/17 Accounts.
+Should a local authority receive business rate income above the baseline the government allows local authorities to retain 50% of the excess income.
+St Albans City and District Council exceeded the baseline level in 2017/18 by £537k and this will be accrued as income in the 2017/18 accounts.
+The Council received a safety net payment from central government of £1,217k in 2016/17.